indianakernick/The-Fat-Controller/server/README.md

 ## Usage

 Run `tfc-server`.
-Open the app and ensure that both the client and server are on the same network.
+Open the app and ensure that both the client and the server are on the same network.
 Then enter the host name of the server (`my-computer.local` for example) into the app.

 Currently, the iOS app is not on the App Store.
 The Xcode project must be downloaded from the repo and compiled.